 - Intuitive navigation, responsive design and the free shipping option.
 Wolf and Badger are the best at impressing and keeping customers happy.

-- Sleek and simple design that comes hand in hand with the mostly black and white photos.
+- Sleek and simple design that comes hand in hand with the classy black and white theme.

 - A very popular Australian brand, Tony Bianco started with footwear, known for its quality and great look.
 All these qualities are emphasized by the great product photos.

 - Otteny makes use of the old saying ‘Don’t keep people guessing.’
-As soon as a visitor puts an item in the cart and proceeds to checkout he’s given an option to proceed as guest if he wants to, saving a lot of time in the process.
+As soon as a visitor puts an item in the cart and proceeds to checkout, he’s given an option to proceed as a guest if he wants to, saving a lot of time in the process.

 - Another great strategy is to have all the steps numbered and to show a progress bar that keeps the visitor aware of his status at any time.

 - Minimalistic and beautiful design.